Boarding Schools for Boys in Athens, Alabama…

 Enrolling Boys from Athens, Alabama, Safe Harbor is Boarding School in Florida with Non-Stop Education

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-In addition to all aspects of boating and seamanship, we provide vocational training in several topics, including woodworking, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.
+In addition to all aspects of boating and seamanship, we provide vocational training in several topics, including woodworking, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical skills.

 Normal high school takes place year-round and can be accelerated, letting students catch up wherever they may have fallen behind academically.
 Boys who complete the Safe Harbor program receive a Florida high school diploma, and many go on to colleges of their choice.